pablocarderam/opqua/README.md

     recombination rate for a given host based on genome sequence of pathogen
     (function object, takes a String argument and returns a number 0-1)
+- immunizationHost -- function that returns coefficient modifying immunization rate for a given host based on genome sequence of pathogen
+    (function object, takes a String argument and returns a number 0-1)
+- deimmunizationHost -- function that returns coefficient modifying deimmunization rate for a given host based on genome sequence of pathogen
+    (function object, takes a String argument and returns a number 0-1)
 - fitnessVector -- function that evaluates relative fitness in head-to- head competition for different genomes within the same vector (function object, takes a String argument and returns a number >= 0)